MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/run-script-host.md

  System Center Virtual Machine Manager (VMM) supports the ability to execute commands remotely, on a host by using the Run Script command feature.
 This feature is useful in scenarios where you want to start a service or collect information from a remote host.

  You can also run the script on the host by using the custom resources that you added to the VMM library.
-Custom resources can consist of batch files that can execute specific commands against the server, but the use of custom resources is not required.
+Custom resources can consist of batch files that can execute specific commands against the server, but the use of custom resources isn't required.

 ## Example scenario 1 - Start a service